Updated September 2019

-I visited Bodø for the first time last year as part of my trip to the Lofoten Islands.
+I visited Bodø for the first time a couple of years agao as part of my trip to the Lofoten Islands.
 I flew into Bodø in the morning, had lunch, and caught the ferry to Lofoten.
 And on my way back my ferry got in late at night and I flew back to Oslo early the next morning.
 In other words, I didn’t really see anything of the city during my first trip to Bodø.
+I guess I just didn’t thing there were so many things to do in Bodø?

 But this time around as Dan and I were planning our two week road trip through Northern Norway we figured why not start off with a couple of days in Bodø?
 I didn’t know much about the city, but a few of my friends had talked about how cool it is so it seemed worth checking out.